 Election of Senators from the list of nominees will take place at the penultimate faculty meeting of the academic year, at which time six will be elected for a two-year term.
 Voting will be by the Hare system of proportional representation.
 Each faculty member must rank at least six of the ten candidates, but may rank up to ten.
 If, after five candidates are declared elected, there is no representative teaching in a graduate program, all remaining candidates who are not teaching in a graduate program will be removed from the pool.

 Voting members of the Faculty unable to attend this faculty meeting because of conflicting University responsibilities will be permitted to cast absentee ballots prior to the meeting.
-Absentee ballots will be available in the Dean’s Office.
+Absentee ballots will be available in the Office of Academic Affairs.

 Terms of office of Senators, whether elected at-large in the spring of odd-numbered years or elected division representatives in the spring of even-numbered years, will begin and end immediately following the last regularly scheduled Faculty meeting of the academic year.
 The first Senate meeting is to be held within one week after that Faculty meeting.